Niklaaus/assessment/README.md

 ![alt text](https://github.com/Niklaaus/assessment/blob/master/src/main/resources/uml.png?raw=true)

 #### Assumption
-The applicaiton assumes that the API endpoint is being used by a client-system which validates the Item category, user category and Customer-relationship tenure at their end and ensure the price of each item is correct as per their catalogue.
+The application assumes that the API endpoint is being used by a client-system which validates the Item category, user category and Customer-relationship tenure at their end and ensure the price of each item is correct as per their catalogue.

 ## Usage
 This application calculates the net payable amount based on the following rules: